GGEMS/ggems/README.md

 ## Installation

-GEMS can be install on Linux or Windows system using setuptools.
+GGEMS can be install on Linux or Windows system using setuptools.
 Simply use the following command in the GGEMS directory:

 ```console
 foo@bar~: python setup.py build_ext --opengl=ON install